massimo-zaniboni/aoc-benchmarks/README.md

 The directory ``bencher`` will be also a volume of the ``aoc-benchmarks`` container, inside the container directory ``/bencher``.
 Every change done by the Docker container will be stored in the native file system.

-I were not able to generate the website using the *benchmarksgame* project, so I created a Common-Lisp utility generating a static-web-site, starting from the results of the benchmarks.
-Every new web-site must be produced customizing the code of this utility.

 # Requirements

 Docker or Podman for generating the container.